AI in analytics: How AI is Shaping Analytics in 2024 in 4 Ways

 What if you did not need data scientists to extract insights from data?
 Users can use natural language to easily and intuitively find answers.
 This is supported through natural language (NL) query (also called natural language interaction – NLI or natural language user interaction – NLUI).
 For example, Thoughtspot, which enables companies to run complex analytics queries via natural language, raised ~250m on a ~2 billion valuation in 2019.

-Such advances enable democratization of analytics and citizen data scientists to tackle large volumes of data fast.
+Such advances enable the democratization of analytics and citizen data scientists to tackle large volumes of data fast.

-Scope of analytics is increasing thanks to AI
+The scope of analytics is increasing thanks to AI

 Unstructured data is becoming analyzable thanks to AI